FSL-MQIP/SporeMethods/README.md

 # SporeMethods

-Supplemental files for "Identifying a standard set of spore testing methods to capture variation across commercial milk powders", submitted to the Journal of Dairy Science.
+Supplemental files for "A standard set of testing methods reliably enumerates spores across commercial milk powders", published in the Journal of Dairy Science: https://doi.org/10.3168/jds.2020-19313.

 "GridSampling_PowderBag.pdg" (referenced directly in the manuscript)